Walupt Creek Falls

-Walupt Creek Falls is a relatively obscure, but massive waterfall on Walupt Creek, a large tributary of the Cispus River in Lewis County, Washington, at an elevation of 3500 ft.
+Walupt Creek Falls is a 221 ft-tall waterfall on Walupt Creek, a large tributary of the Cispus River in Lewis County, Washington.

+Description

-The falls cascade 221 ft down a bedrock cliff in two tiers, with an average breadth of 204 ft, a maximum breadth of 267 ft and an average flow of over 150 ft3 per second.
-The creek begins the drop by falling down a 10 ft cascade, then impacts a large, bell-shaped dome and spreads into a wide fan, dropping 200 ft.
-The final drop is a gently sloping slide that flows directly into the Cispus River.
-The feeder river, Walupt Creek, is sourced directly from Walupt Lake which provides a consistent flow throughout the year.
-The drainage basin of the river is also fairly large.
+Walupt Creek Falls cascade 221 ft down a bedrock cliff in two tiers, with an average breadth of 204 ft, a maximum breadth of 267 ft and an average flow of over 150 ft3 per second.
+The first drop is a 10 ft cascade, with a following 200 ft fan fall that impacts a large, bell-shaped dome.
+Asmall, final drop is a gently sloping slide that flows directly into the Cispus River.
+The feeder river, Walupt Creek, is part of a large drainage basin sourced directly from Walupt Lake, which provides a consistent flow throughout the year.

+The waterfall is situated at an elevation of 3500 ft.

+Upper Walupt Creek Falls

-Shortly upstream, a series of cascades, 24 ft, 8 ft, and 29 ft high respectively, form the Upper Walupt Creek Falls.
-The cascades total 61 ft in height.
+Shortly upstream, a series of cascades, 24 ft, 8 ft, and 29 ft in height, respectively, form Upper Walupt Creek Falls.